 “Such a heavily consolidated seed and agricultural input industry makes it easier for cartel-like tacit collusion that raises prices for farmers and other buyers and ultimately consumers while stifling innovation that is propelled by healthy competition in the marketplace.
 Predictably, more concentration of power and less competition will lead to reduced responsiveness to documented farmer and consumer desire for ecologically sound technologies that are cost-effective and sustainable, meaning less choice in the marketplaces for seeds, inputs and foods.” – from a letter opposing the mergers signed by over 300 groups in the US.

-The markets for genetically engineered (also called genetically modified or GM) crops are dominated by six seed and agrochemical companies.
+The markets for genetically engineered (also called genetically modified or GM) crops are now dominated by four giant seed and agrochemical companies.
 The high level of corporate concentration in the seed market has already meant higher prices and limited choices for farmers.
 Legal controls, such as patents on genetic sequences, have meant that farmers cannot reuse, save, share or sell GM seeds, but have to buy them from seed companies every year.
 Patented GM seeds are significantly more expensive than non-GM seed.

 At least 70% of their research and development funds in seeds and crops are devoted to biotechnology and GE crops.

-Since the first GE seeds were introduced in 1996, the market share of the world’s three largest seed companies – Monsanto, Dupont, Syngenta – has more than doubled.
+Since the first GE seeds were introduced in 1996, the market share of the world’s three largest seed companies – Monsanto, Dupont, Syngenta – more than doubled.

-These six companies regularly cross license to each other, reinforcing their market power.
+The companies regularly cross license to each other, reinforcing their market power.
 About half of all commercial GE seeds with stacked traits are the result of cross licensing between companies.

 Monsanto is the world’s largest seed company and, as of January 2013, had filed 144 seed patent infringement lawsuits involving 410 farmers and 56 small businesses in 27 states in the US.